 For lunch, it will be your choice from one of the below options:

 Option 1: Taste Hue local food, special cake such as Banh Beo, Nam, Loc… (water fern cake, steamed rice pancake with shrimp and rice dumpling cake ) that made by rice flour.
 And try Bun Bo Hue (Hue beef noodle soup) in Dong Ba Market, where you can see a lot of ingredients for food, and explore the local life.

 Option 2: Feast on a vegetarian meal prepared by nuns at Dong Thuyen Pagoda, a temple located on the top of a hill with a fantastic view.
 Visit the kitchen to see how your meal is prepared in a wood-burning stove, then dig into your food in the company of the nuns who made it.
 Take the opportunity to learn about Buddhism or just get to know your friendly hosts.

 After Lunch, you will drive south to Da Nang and Hoi An.
 During the trip, you will enjoy one of the most scenic drives over Hai Van Pass, where you can stop to enjoy the spectacle of the coastline, Lang Co Beach and Da Nang city.
 Reaching Da Nang, you will stop to visit the Marble Mountain.
 The Marble Mountains are a cluster of five hills made from limestone and marble in Da Nang.
 It’s also a well-known pilgrimage site with peaks, caves, tunnels, and temples all just waiting to be discovered.
 Reaching the summit, where you can enjoy spectacular panoramic views.

-Arrive in Hoi An by late afternoon, check in hotel and rest of the day is your free time.
+Arrive in Hoi An by late afternoon, check in hotel and the rest of the day will be your free time.